 To fully realize the vision of the Downtown Area Plan, an organized and actionable approach will be essential.
-This chapter outlines how to implement the Plan's key recommendations, who to coordinate with, and how timing should be considered.
-The below overarching recommendations should also be considered when pursuing implementation of recommendations.
+This chapter discusses outlines how to implement the Plan's key recommendations, who to coordinate with, and how to consider timing should be considered.
+The se below overarching recommendations should also be considered when pursuing implementation of recommendations.

 - H.1.
-Determine management strategy and appropriate staff updates for the Downtown Area to ensure overarching management of project priorities, use of TIRZ funds, CIP and other funding sources, and tracking of implementation/action items. - H.2.
-Coordinate Plan recommendations with on-going and future Master Plan and policy documents such as the Transportation Master Plan, Parks Master Plan, Arts Master Plan, downtown economic development strategies, and other downtown strategic initiatives. - H.3.
+Coordinate Plan recommendations with on-going and future Master Plan and policy documents such as the Transportation Master Plan, Parks Master Plan, Arts Master Plan, downtown economic development strategies, and other downtown strategic initiatives. - H.2.
+Determine management strategy and appropriate staff updates for the Downtown Area to ensure overarching management of project priorities, use of TIRZ funds, CIP and other funding sources, and tracking of implementation/action items. - H.3.
 Evaluate recommendations for incorporation into the CIP or utilization of TIRZ funds. - H.4.
 Regularly analyze potential funding sources including Federal and State Transportation Funding (CAMPO), Local (CIP Projects), developer contributions, and additional funding sources as they arise. - H.5.
 Coordinate with City departments, downtown partners, and proposed downtown development to coordinate the implementation of the recommendations on an incremental scale.
 Examples of coordination opportunities include roadway re-striping, private development occurring on individual parcels, new purchases of city property, police department safety initiatives, mural and arts installations, and non-profit or community organization initiatives. - H.6.
-Convene regular recurring meetings between the City of San Marcos and Texas State University to coordinate implementation and partnership efforts.
+Convene Continue regular recurring meetings between the City of San Marcos and Texas State University to coordinate implementation and partnership efforts.